 - When this is completed, there are two common options to Pinning, Starring and Hiding services

-Option 1 (UI) – Navigate to Apps > Services > Services Instances to view a list of ALL the service instances.
+Option 1 (UI) – Navigate to Resources > Services > Services Instances to view a list of ALL the service instances.

 Search for a name of one of the recorded services you want to Star, select one or more service instance by selecting their check box, and then use the drop-down Action menu to set their Topology status to Starred or Hidden (the example below shows a service instance search for Java).